edresch/coalescence/coalescence.md

 * "The entangled objects somehow communicate instantaneously at a distance.
 Distance has no meaning.
 Light-years have no meaning.
 Space has no meaning.
 In a sense, the entangled objects are not even communicating.
 They are the same thing. ***All is one."*** - [Roger Ebert](https://w.wiki/DSo)

-* "All things by immortal power, Near or far, Hiddenly / To each other linked are, That thou canst not stir a flower / Without troubling of a star..." - [Francis Thompson](https://imgur.com/2O2eE8z)

 ***

 ### Unity